dougiemath/soe-shop-lms/README.md

 ![Skye Online English - Responsive Views](media/readme_images/responsive_image.jpg)

 [Skye Online English](https://www.skyeonlineenglish.com/) is an online English language teaching site.
 It is currently focussed on providing face-to-face teaching.
 This project intends to provide self-study opportunities for langauge students.
+Similarly to sites like Udemy, this project aims to provide lifetime access for single purchases.

 ## Planning